Fusion of Tradition and Modern Technology: Old Japanese House Renovation Project

 The traditional “Tanoji” layout of the old house was adapted to optimize space zoning and reduce the area that requires heating and cooling.
 Additionally, we incorporated transitional spaces between indoors and outdoors, such as verandas and “doma” (earthen floors), allowing for natural ventilation during the summer.
 As a result, the old house now achieves environmental performance equivalent to that of new constructions.
 Heating and cooling loads have been reduced by approximately 85%, and CO2 emissions have been cut by around 40% compared to rebuilding from scratch.

-Progress and Future Plans
+Progress and future plans

 Recently, a groundbreaking ceremony was successfully held, and construction has officially begun.
 We are excited to see the completion of this project, where tradition and modern technology merge to create a new, unique home.